rev-net/memo/memo.md

 ### 1.1 TLDR

+A revnet is a tokenized financial structure designed to align incentives among leaders, workers, investors, and customers.
+It operates like a digital vending machine that issues tokens in exchange for revenue, with predetermined rules governing token price, distribution, and cash-out mechanisms.
-Today's crypto and media networks have a business model problem, rooted in the tensions between open source productivity and private value capture.

-As the web rapidly tends towards being more open – with agreements expressed through crypto protocols on public blockchains, and AIs able to generate code and information of just about anything – we need a value capture system that resolves this tension and reorients us towards collaborative growth.
+Today's crypto and media networks face a business model problem, stemming from tensions between open source productivity and private value capture.
+As the web rapidly becomes more open, we need a value capture system that resolves this tension and reorients us towards collaborative growth.

-Revnets offer a promising solution, as a hands-free all-in-one tokenized incentive machine, cap table, and growth engine for leaders, workers, investors, and yesterday's customers that helped make today possible, while removing common causes of disputes between them.
+Revnets offer a promising solution as an all-in-one incentive machine, cap table, and growth engine.
+They provide:

-Revnets are an openly-accounted-for standard that can motivate the funding and distribution of business offerings, open source projects, campaigns, indie media, and cultural movements without governance risks, liquidity requirements, or management overhead.
-Simple enough for a group of friends, powerful enough for high net-worth, global communities, products, and brands.
+* An openly-accounted-for standard for funding and distributing business offerings, open source projects, campaigns, indie media, and cultural movements.
+* A system that operates without governance risks, liquidity requirements, or management overhead.
+* A flexible structure simple enough for a group of friends, yet powerful enough for high net-worth, global communities, products, and brands.

-Join us – a group of Web3 builders who have helped facilitate over $180 million through the Juicebox protocol – in founding and growing the $REV network, which operates as revenue-generating revnet itself.
+Join us – a group of Web3 builders who have facilitated over $180 million through the Juicebox protocol – in founding and growing the $REV network, which operates as a revenue-generating revnet itself.

 ### 1.2 Overview